Home Repair Program

 Habitat’s Home Repair Program works with homeowners who need assistance with critical repairs that will alleviate health and safety issues.
 Habitat also offers Home Preservation as a component of the Repair Program to address minor home maintenance and repairs to the home and Aging in Place services for seniors and those with physical or mental impairments to better enable people to live and age safely in their homes.
-The current service areas are SE Seattle, White Center, SE Renton, Federal Way, Glendale and Bryn Mawr-Skyway.
+The current service areas in King county are SE Seattle, White Center, SE Renton, Federal Way, Glendale and Bryn Mawr-Skyway.
 We also serve all areas of Kittitas.
 Please complete and submit an intake form if you are interested in applying.
 If you live in King County and are unable to find other services from other programs please contact the Repair Services Manager at (206) 855-5083.

 Home Repair Qualifications and Requirements

 - Applicants must own and occupy the home for a minimum of one year, and must provide proof of income for all household members.

 - Household income must not exceed 80% AMI (see chart).

 - Applicants must be qualified through the underwriting process to determine final eligibility

 - Critical Home Repair Projects that cost over $2,500 require the homeowner to agree to a 0% deferred loan that will be secured with a recorded Deed of Trust.
 If you have a reverse mortgage or you live in a manufactured home built after 1976 that is not on property you own, you may be eligible for a grant in lieu of the deferred loan and a $100 program fee may apply.